 In order to calculate the MASCC score, subjects’ symptom burden related to their febrile neutropenia had to be classified as none to mild or moderate.
 The estimation of this factor was based on the admitting provider’s note.
-A subject was classified as having zero/none to mild symptom burden if they were described as in no acute distress and their symptoms did not interfere with their baseline functional status.
+A subject was classified as having zero/none or mild symptom burden if they were in no acute distress and their symptoms did not interfere with their baseline functional status.
 Subjects were classified as having a moderate symptom burden if they were described as in clinical distress which includes, but is not limited to, profound fatigue, mental status change, or an acute change in their functional status (ie. arrived by ambulance when previously independent).
 Patients were also classified as “dehydrated requiring intravenous (IV) fluids” if dehydration was in the problem list and IV fluids were administered.
 Both tools have elements of medical history as factors for score calculation.
 Each subject’s medical history was reviewed from the admission note and the “history” tab in the EMR.
 Patients who had signs of instability on presentation (ie. sepsis, severe infection, evidence of acute organ failure) were automatically considered high risk for both tools.